hamogu/doc/source/inbrief/install.rst

 and is intended to be portable across most 32 and 64 bit Unix operating systems, as well as MacOSX and CYGWIN.

-First download the |marx| `distribution`_ and copy it to a directory that has at least a couple of hundred megabytes of free disk space.
+First download |marx| from ftp://space.mit.edu/pub/cxc/marx/ where the latest `distribution`_ can be found and copy it to a directory that has at least a couple of hundred megabytes of free disk space.
 Note that this directory and its contents will no longer be needed after |marx| has been installed.